Prag8855/aab/content/docs/auslanderbehorde-job-change.md

 ## How to send this letter

-In Berlin, use the [*Ausländerbehörde*'s contact form].
+In Berlin, use the [*Ausländerbehörde*'s contact form](/out/auslanderbehorde-contact).
 Send the letter to the department who is responsible for you.
 Include a copy of your resignation letter, your termination notice, and your new work contract.

 **[How to contact the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde)**